d1b1/isAPI.js/README.md

 `.contenttype(string)` - Provides an alternate methods to set the contenttype. `.contenttype('json') == .json()`.

+`.file( name, path ) - Provides a method for attaching a file to API call.
+Currently supports only a single file.

 ## Assertion Methods
 These are methods for defining the test assertions to perform on the response data.